As demonstrated in the BEGIN clinical trial program

 Contraindications

-- Tresiba® is contraindicated during episodes of hypoglycemia and in patients with hypersensitivity to Tresiba® or one of its excipients
+- Tresiba® is contraindicated during episodes of hypoglycemia and in patients with hypersensitivity to insulin degludec or any of the excipients in Tresiba®

 Warnings and Precautions

 - Never Share a Tresiba® FlexTouch® Pen, Needle, or Syringe Between Patients, even if the needle is changed.
 Patients using Tresiba® vials should never share needles or syringes with another person.
-Sharing poses a risk for transmission of blood-borne pathogens
+Sharing poses a risk for transmission of blood-borne pathogens.

 - Hyperglycemia or Hypoglycemia with Changes in Insulin Regimen: Changes in an insulin regimen (e.g., insulin strength, manufacturer, type, or injection site or method of administration) may affect glycemic control and predispose to hypoglycemia or hyperglycemia.
 Repeated insulin injections into areas of lipodystrophy or localized cutaneous amyloidosis have been reported to result in hyperglycemia; and a sudden change in the injection site (to an unaffected area) has been reported to result in hypoglycemia.
 Make any changes to a patient’s insulin regimen under close medical supervision with increased frequency of blood glucose monitoring.
 Advise patients who have repeatedly injected into areas of lipodystrophy or localized cutaneous amyloidosis to change the injection site to unaffected areas and closely monitor for hypoglycemia.
 Adjustments in concomitant anti-diabetic treatment may be needed.

-- As with all insulins, Tresiba® use can lead to life-threatening hypokalemia, which then may cause respiratory paralysis, ventricular arrhythmia, and death.
-Closely monitor potassium levels in patients at risk of hypokalemia and treat if indicated
+- Hypokalemia: All insulins, including Tresiba®, cause a shift in potassium from the extracellular to intracellular space, possibly leading to hypokalemia.
+Untreated hypokalemia may cause respiratory paralysis, ventricular arrhythmia, and death.
+Monitor potassium levels in patients at risk for hypokalemia and treat if indicated.

-- Fluid retention and heart failure can occur with concomitant use of thiazolidinediones (TZDs), which are PPAR-gamma agonists, and insulin, including Tresiba®.
+- Fluid Retention and Heart Failure with Concomitant Use of PPAR-gamma Agonists: Fluid retention and heart failure can occur with concomitant use of thiazolidinediones (TZDs), which are PPAR-gamma agonists, and insulin, including Tresiba®.
 Patients should be observed for signs and symptoms of heart failure.
-If heart failure occurs, dosage reduction or discontinuation of the TZD must be considered
+If heart failure occurs, dosage reduction or discontinuation of the TZD must be considered.

 Adverse Reactions

-- Adverse reactions commonly associated with Tresiba® are hypoglycemia, allergic reactions, injection site reactions, lipodystrophy, pruritus, rash, edema, and weight gain
+- Adverse reactions commonly associated with Tresiba® are hypoglycemia, allergic reactions, injection site reactions, lipodystrophy, pruritus, rash, edema, and weight gain.

 Drug Interactions